 “It is agreed that this agreement constitutes a personal Licence to occupy by the Licensee and shall not be deemed to constitute a tenancy within the meaning of the Landlord and Tenant Act 1954 (as amended) or otherwise…”

-At first glance, it may be difficult to see what more the property owner could have done to create a licence.
+At first glance, it’s difficult to see what more the property owner could have done to create a licence.
 But having considered the facts of the case, the judge disagreed, saying:

 “…the court will be alert to the possibility that parties have included provisions in their written agreements whose only purpose is to disguise the fact that the reality of the situation is that a tenancy has been granted.”